Unlawful Discrimination & Human Rights Violations

 However, you are entitled to be made whole for this discrimination.
 The first step is to learn your rights and enforce them – you are your own first line of defence.

-The lawyers at Levitt LLP are Canada’s leaders in employment and labour law.
+The employment lawyers at Levitt LLP are employment law and labour law experts in Toronto, the GTA and across Canada.
 We have made successful human rights complaints against some of Canada’s largest employers in hundreds of unique cases.

 We understand what you are going through.
-We can advise you of your rights under the Code and otherwise.
-We can determine if your job and career are being limited because of unlawful discrimination, and we will fight to make you whole for the losses you incurred as a result.
+Our employment lawyers can advise you of your rights under the Human Rights Code and otherwise.
+Our employment lawyers can determine if your job and career are being limited because of workplace discrimination, and will fight to make you whole for the losses you incurred as a result.

 Back To Our Expertise